mozilla/node-firefox-find-ports/README.md

 This is part of the [node-firefox](https://github.com/mozilla/node-firefox) project.

 When runtimes have remote debugging enabled, they start a server that listens for incoming connections.
+Devices connected via USB can also have their remote debugging sockets forwarded to local TCP/IP ports by the Android Debug Bridge (adb).

-This module can find those runtimes and in which port they are listening.
+This module can find these runtimes and in which port they are listening.

-## Current limitations

-We can only detect **Firefox Desktop** and **Firefox OS Simulators**.
-Devices connected via USB are exposed via adb, which makes differentiation difficult with the method we are using to detect runtimes.

 ## Installation